gjbex/IoTests/ReadWrite/README.md

     be obtained for implementations i other programming languages (Fortran and Python would be interesting to compare with)

 In general, text I/O is much slower than binary or HDF5.

-Although pure
+The implementation of buffering for text files does not improve performance.

-binary I/O is some 10 % faster dan HDF5, this could be outweighed by the latter's portability and extra functionality.
+Although pure binary I/O is some 10 % faster dan HDF5, this could be outweighed by the latter's portability and extra functionality.

 For binary I/O, buffering is benificial.
 Buffer sizes should be of the same order of that of the file system's block size.